 Louisiana State Archives, “Widow’s Application for Pension” of Amanda A. Rankin, widow of John A. Rankin, P.O.
 Haynesville, LA, filed 4 Apr 1910.

-1900 federal census, Haynesville, Claiborne Parish, LA, p.
-55, household of A. C. sale with mother-in-law Amanda Rankin, wife Annie Sale, and children.
+1900 federal census, Haynesville, Claiborne Parish, LA, household of A. C. sale with mother-in-law Amanda Rankin, wife Annie Sale, and children.

-That’s not accurate, of course.
+That’s not quite accurate.
 Some fighting continued after Lee’s surrender on April 9.

 National Archives and Records Administration, Washington, D.C., Civil War record for Rankin, John A., Companies C and K, Arkansas Infantry, Private.

-I do not own, and have never seen, the original of this letter.
+I do not own, and have never seen, the original of the family letters.
 I obtained a transcription from Megan Franks, a descendant of Elisha Rankin, John Allen’s brother.
 Another distant cousin reportedly owns the original of Amanda’s letter, as well as several other Rankin letters from the 1880s.
-I have called and written him (he lives here in Houston) but he never responded.
-That is a shame, because I could probably clarify some of the “X”ed material.
+I have called and written him (he lives here in Houston) but he has not responded.